 47, XXY refers to the presence of an additional X chromosome in a person’s body cells.
 Some individuals who are 47, XXY do not appear any different from non-XXY individuals, and they may have mild symptoms or no apparent symptoms.
 During the first few years of life, most 47, XXY individuals do not show any noticeable differences from typical infants.
 Children may have slightly weaker muscles, delayed development of motor skills, learning and language problems.
-In later adolescence and adulthood, XXY individuals can develop Klinefelter syndrome features, including primary hypogonadism (decreased testosterone production), small testes, enlarged breast tissue, tall stature, or other features.
-Although a large percentage of XXY individuals identify as males, some develop atypical gender identities.
-There have been reports of XXY individuals having a female physical appearance, but in most cases, this is related to changes in specific genes around sexual development.
-Most XXY’s are infertile, but some (mainly mosaic) produce sperm and may conceive with assisted reproduction.
-Treatment varies among individuals and may include testosterone therapy for male-identifying XXY’s or Estrogen for females and those who identify as Non-Binary; however, this therapy may not be appropriate for all individuals.
+XXY individuals can develop Klinefelter syndrome features in later adolescence and adulthood, including primary hypogonadism (decreased testosterone production), small testes, enlarged breast tissue, tall stature, or other features.
+Although a large percentage of XXY individuals identify as male, some develop atypical gender identities.
+There have been reports of XXY individuals having a female physical appearance related to changes in specific genes around sexual development.
+Most are infertile, but some (mainly mosaic) produce sperm and may conceive with assisted reproduction.
+Treatment varies among individuals and can include testosterone for those who identify as male or Estrogen for those identifying as female and for those who are Non-Binary; however, these treatments may not be appropriate for everyone.

 Under the Hood